szabgab/perlmaven.com/sites/en/pages/adding-github-actions-to-test2-harness-ui.md

 [Test2-Harness-UI](https://metacpan.org/dist/Test2-Harness-UI) is a web interface for viewing and inspecting yath test logs.
 It is still in development, but it (obviously) has some tests.
 Those tests will be executed by the [CPAN Testers](http://www.cpantesters.org/)
-<b>after</b> a new version was released, but we can shorten the feedback cycle by configuring a Continuous Integration (CI) system.
+**after** a new version was released, but we can shorten the feedback cycle by configuring a Continuous Integration (CI) system.

 On GitHub it is usually GitHub Actions.